-Joining me on the board of the Project Change Foundation are the amazingly talented Jessica Bouchard, Gordon Johnson, Robin Turnill, and Holman Wang.
+The Project Change Foundation is run by a volunteer board of directors.
 Collectively, the group brings a wealth of knowledge and experience in management, operations, human resources, fundraising, media and communications, and legal affairs.
-Every year we provide free advisory support and mentorship to help emerging change makers achieve their goals.
+Every year we provide free advisory support and mentorship to help our recipient organizations achieve their goals.

 Board of the Project Change Foundation

 A creative and resourceful development professional, Jessica Bouchard has enjoyed over a decade of fundraising success in both the public and private sectors.
 She has worked as senior-level fundraising executive for the largest arts organization in Western Canada; crossed over to the private sector and successfully raised a real estate private equity fund of $120 million; and is currently Campaign Director for Presentation House Gallery’s new facility (the future Polygon Gallery), which has just recently announced its lead gift and future name.
 Jessica is passionate about raising money for the arts, and is Immediate Past President of Electric Company Theatre and a member of the Fundraising Committee of the Vancouver Public Library Foundation.
 She has a Bachelor of Arts from the University of British Columbia.